Liftyee/1337Link/1337Link-T/README.md

 A fork of the awesome <a href="http://www.adafruit.com/products/73">TV-B-Gone V2</a>, in the format of a cufflink.
 They'll never see it coming! (until they see this GitHub...)

 ## How it works
 The working principle is very similar to the TV-B-Gone V2, except miniaturized and with only one wide-angle infrared (IR) LED.
 An ATTiny85 microcontroller sleeps in low-power mode, wakes up when you press the button (wired to its reset line), and sends out all of the TV power codes one by one.
-Although the simgle 60° (angle of half intensity) LED doesn't give it as much range, the 1337Link is much more discreet (well, it will be after I replace that incredibly bright green LED); it's also powered by a small LiPo battery (that I had lying around), which can be neatly tucked into your shirt cuffs.
+Although the single 60° (angle of half intensity) LED doesn't give it as much range, the 1337Link is much more discreet (well, it will be after I replace that incredibly bright green LED); it's also powered by a small LiPo battery (that I had lying around), which can be neatly tucked into your shirt cuffs.

 Thanks to <a href="https://github.com/adafruit/TV-B-Gone-kit">Adafruit's original repo</a> for providing the well-commented code that this project uses.